Mexican Kickapoo: Northern origins

 Kickapoo comes from their word Kiwigapawa, which roughly translates into "he moves from here to there."
-The tribe is part of the central Algonquian group, and has close ethnic and linguistic connections with the Sac and Fox.
-The Kickapoo were first recorded by Europeans in about 1667-70 as residing at the confluence of the Fox and Wisconsin Rivers.
+The tribe is part of the central Algonquian group, and has close ethnic and linguistic connections with the Sac and Meskwaki.
+The Kickapoo were first recorded by Europeans in about 1667-70 as residing at the portage between the Fox and Wisconsin Rivers.
 Under pressure from the Menominee, the Kickapoo and their allies moved south and west into southern Michigan, Ohio, Illinois, and northern Iowa.

 A treaty dated 7 June 1803 between the U.S. government and the Delaware, Shawnee, Potawatomi, Miami, Eel River, Wea, Kickapoo, Piankeshaw, and Kaskaskia tribes occupying the country watered by the Ohio, Wabash, and Miami Rivers and a subsequent treaty dated 7 August 1803 ceded lands previously granted in the Treaty of Greenville in 1795 by General Anthony Wayne, and Fort Wayne and Vincennes, Indiana.
 By these treaties and succeeding treaties in 1809, 1815, 1816, 1819, and 1820 the tribe ceded all their lands on the Wabash, White and Vermilion rivers and moved into Missouri along the Osage River.